UnboundTechCo/DXcore/README.md

 This project uses the following third-party components:

-- [Warp-Plus](https://github.com/bepass-org/warp-plus): Licensed under terms specified by its authors.
+- [Xray](https://github.com/XTLS/Xray-core): Licensed under terms specified by its authors.
 Please refer to the official repository for full license details.
+- [Vwarp](https://github.com/voidr3aper-anon/Vwarp): Licensed under terms specified by its authors.
+Please refer to the official repository for full license details.
+- [Psiphon](https://github.com/UnboundTechCo/psiphon-tunnel-core): Licensed under terms specified by its authors.
+Please refer to the official repository for full license details.
 - [Outline](https://github.com/Jigsaw-Code/outline-sdk): Licensed under terms specified by its authors.
-Please refer to the official repository for full license details.
-- [Xray](https://github.com/XTLS/Xray-core): Licensed under terms specified by its authors.
 Please refer to the official repository for full license details.

 If you are a copyright holder and believe your license is not properly attributed, please contact us at **info@defyxvpn.com**.